Animals and COVID-19

 The AVMA advocates that all veterinary clinics are essential businesses.
 However, state, county, and municipal officials have authority to determine which businesses are, and are not, essential and, if essential, what activities may or may not be conducted in a given locality.

 Q: If veterinary clinics are essential businesses in my locale, what services may I provide?

 Within the Caring for patients and interacting with clients section of the AVMA’s COVID-19 webcenter, the AVMA suggests a potential strategy to ensure animals continue to be cared for while limiting staff and public exposure to COVID-19 is to consider rescheduling appointments for cases that are not urgent.

 At this time, AVMA has not identified specific services or procedures as urgent or non-urgent but does offer questions for consideration in this resource.
 Importantly, statements by federal agencies and states identify allowed services.
-Now that the CARES Act has passed [more information is available in the AVMA’s resource], some practice owners may feel less financially obligated to accept certain appointments to maintain employment of their staff.

 On March 16, 2020, President Trump issued Coronavirus Guidance for America stating: "If you work in a critical infrastructure industry, as defined by the Department of Homeland Security, such as healthcare services and pharmaceutical and food supply, you have a special responsibility to maintain your normal work schedule."